ArunaStorage/documentation/docs/get_started/basic_usage/01_Get-Storage-Access.md

 ## Introduction

-For the general access a registered account within the official NFDI/FAIR-DS AAI is needed to obtain a valid OIDC token from one of those.

-After login, you can use your OIDC token to register yourself at an AOS instance.
+The preparation for creating an account in the AOS is minimal.
+It is only required that you are already registered in an AAI that is supported by the GfBio SSO Service, i.e. DFN AAI, Life Science Login (ELIXIR AAI) or GfBio Accounts.
+These are also the current options that are offered if you want to register or login via the [official AOS demo website](https://aruna-storage.org/){:target="_blank"}.
+If you want to register via the AOS API instead, you just have to put the OIDC token you received from one of the previously mentioned services into the [user registration request header](#user-registration) for authorization.

 To create/modify resources within the given scope/permissions you have to generate API token(s) after you have been activated by an AOS instance administrator.

-Please note that these following tutorials cover only the most basic operations.
+Please note that these following tutorials cover only the most basic operations but we do our best to make the as extensive as possible.
 For a complete list of the public API endpoints, their matching requests and responses, please refer to our [Aruna Object Storage REST API Swagger-UI](https://api.aruna.nfdi-dev.gi.denbi.de/swagger-ui/){:target="_blank"}.